Antlerllb/digital_garden_netlify/src/site/notes/1-Project/2024-美赛/Model III.md

 {"dg-publish":true,"permalink":"/1-Project/2024-美赛/Model III/"}
 ---

-# 1 Model Generalization: Momentum in Multiagent Ball Games
+# 1 Model Generalization: Shared Momentum in Multiagent Ball Games
-## 1.1 Shared Modeling Elements Across Ball Games
+## 1.1 Three Dimensional Kinematics: Spherical Object and Instantaneous Actions
 In this section, we focus on the generalization of the momentum concept across various ball games, namely basketball, football, and badminton.
 The data collection process involves obtaining datasets from different games, each offering unique insights into player dynamics and game characteristics.

 Table: Multiagent Ball Games Dataset Overview